badlydrawnrob/data-playground/mocking/fruits/README.md

 3. Authenticate all routes that require authentication, or are "risky".
     - Make sure it's the correct user that is allowed to edit their posts.
 4. What data should be public?
 What data should be private?

+[^1]: Some say that JWT [is a bad default](https://evertpot.com/jwt-is-a-bad-default/) but I'm going to use it anyway!